 Matthew Sweet – Inside, his 1986 debut was released on Sony Records.
 It’s not on Google Play nor Spotify.
 It did stiff, but Sweet has a decent size cult that would guarantee some plays, I think.
 (NOTE: Some tracks are on You Tube but not the whole thing, so I’m passing for now.)

 Pantera – Their first four albums aren’t anywhere to be found on a streaming site.
 Now I know they rather much disowned them but for historical purposes they should be out there somewhere.
-(NOTE: I’m not going to renew them, because it’s not really relevant to making a library with Pantera in it.)
+(NOTE: I’m not going to review them, because it’s not really relevant to making a library with Pantera in it.)

 Nick Lowe – The Godfather of New Wave, and witty writer of some excellent tunes has a big hole in his catalog streaming.
 Namely every album between 1979’s Labour of Lust and 1994’s The Impossible Bird aren’t to be found on Google Play or Spotify.
 Mind you, those records in between were a bit spotty, but they had some great tunes and deserve to be available.
 To top it off, these were issued on Columbia (except one on Reprise), so it’s not like it’s some obscure label that is hoarding the tapes.